softprops/tugboat/README.md

 > a small boat that maneuvers [Docker](http://www.docker.com/) vessels

-[Docker](http://www.docker.com/) is a manager for containment of applications.
+[Docker](http://www.docker.com/) is a manager for the containment of applications.
 Tugboat is a small library that speaks the docker protocol for moving applications and containers in an out of your seaport.

 ## usage

-Tugboat provides interfaces for interacting with docker which return [Futures](http://www.scala-lang.org/api/current/index.html#scala.concurrent.Future).
+Tugboat provides interfaces for interacting with docker returning Scala [Futures](http://www.scala-lang.org/api/current/index.html#scala.concurrent.Future) containing docker responses.
 It's up to your application to deside how to deal with the result of a future.

 ```scala